jsm8989/vesicles_iii/lab_notes.md

 - Managed 3 or 4 different vesicles across the 20,40X objectives on both Nikon and Olympus (which, by the way, takes 0.065s for each frame, ie fps >~10, which may or may not be good enough?)
 - New sample and imaging felt good, might try again tomorrow for more data!
 - Code for Malaria interlock: 8126

+IMPORTANT: All temika data was copied, so I thought, into cicutagroup, although it did seem a bit weird.
+I created a dir called jsm89_data_28_march.
+Then came back for it, relogged onto PC, and it WAS still there.
+But, on mounting cicutagroup through cifs, I could no longer access this "unmounted" version and so could not transfer the data.
+Looks like you need to be superuser to unmount (tried umount on the terminal and through gui).
+ASK JURIJ TOMORROW - hoping it will just be there if unmounted

 - Plan for tomorrow:
 	- Try the cooling/rewarming thing to "reset" floppiness
 	- Image on Nikon again, modify XML script